 Assistance after retrenchment or redundancy - Department of Human Services.

 Workplace safety laws protect your health and safety at work, and services are available to help you if you are injured.

-Report an injury or start a work injury claim by calling your claims agent, or ReturnToWorkSA on 13 18 55 Monday to Friday between 8.30 am – 5.00 pm.
+Report an injury or start a work injury claim by calling your claims agent, or ReturnToWorkSA on 13 18 55 Monday to Friday from 8.30 am to 5.00 pm.

 Read about what to do when an injury occurs at the ReturnToWorkSA website.

 Assistance employees with disability

-If you're an employee with a disability looking for support to maintain employment, and advice on workplace modifications and equipment:
+If you're an employee with disability looking for support to maintain employment, and advice on workplace modifications and equipment:

 Assistance from unions